Azure/terraform-azurerm-avm-res-desktopvirtualization-hostpool/README.md

 ### <a name="input_diagnostic_settings"></a> [diagnostic\_settings](#input\_diagnostic\_settings)

 Description: A map of diagnostic settings to create on the resource.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+A map of diagnostic settings to create on the resource.
+The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the diagnostic setting.
 One will be generated if not set, however this will not be unique if you want to create multiple diagnostic setting resources.
 - `log_categories` - (Optional) A set of log categories to send to the log analytics workspace.
 Defaults to `[]`.